KidPudel/android-starter-kit/kmm/structure.md

 ```

 ## Source sets
 Source sets are collections of Kotlin files with their resources, dependencies that are stored in `src` directory.
-Source set can be used in Kotlin compilation for one or more Kotlin.
+Source set can be used in Kotlin compilation for one or more target (platform).

 <img width="233" alt="source-sets" src="https://user-images.githubusercontent.com/63263301/228498784-170e792f-7641-41ca-96a5-7de9040d7df2.png">